EnzymeFunctionInitiative/EST/docs/source/guides/testing.rst

 Singularity containers.
 Configuration files can be found in ``conf/<workflow>`` where ``workflow`` corresponds to one of the pipelines in ``pipelines/``.

-Configuration files beginning with ``test.`` are designed to be used for running the provided tests.
-Other configuration files are provided as well to be used for non-standard testing or production runs.

 Individual Tests
 ----------------